Learn how to make a simple, homemade Lemon Balm and Ginger Syrup to help you through cold & flu season.

-Lemon Balm is very easy to grow, and has many uses both in the kitchen, and for the medicine cabinet.
+Lemon Balm is very easy to grow and has many uses both in the kitchen and the medicine cabinet.

 It has a fresh, minty flavor and can be uses in all sorts of recipes.